-"...'Let us bring the ark of the covenant of the LORD out of Shiloh to us..." (v 3).
+"...'Let us bring the Ark of the Covenant of the LORD out of Shiloh to us..." (v 3).
 Yes!
-Let's bring God on our side.
+Let's bring God on our side!

 Well, the truth is, if you're not on God's side He's not coming on your side, on your terms though you invoke Him; though you bring the Ark of the Covenant.
-And we're going to see what a grievous sin this was, how presumptuous this was.
-Because remember, in the book of the law that Moses gave to Israel, what did God tell them?
+We're going to see what a grievous sin this was, how presumptuous this was.
+Because remember, in the Book of the Law that Moses gave to Israel, what did God tell them?
 'You don't go to war unless I tell you!'

-And God didn't tell them to go to war.
+God didn't tell them to go to war.
 They didn't come and consult God.
-They didn't come and say, 'Oh God, we know that the Philistines are here because of our sins, and we repent to You.
+They didn't come and say,

+O God, we know that the Philistines are here because of our sins, and we repent to You.
 We put away our idols.
 We put away our false gods.
-We will keep the Sabbath and stop keeping the days of Baal and Astorah, which are all the religious days of the world today-there are various kinds, they all come from Baal and Astorah.
+We will keep the Sabbath and stop keeping the days of Baal and Astorah, which are all the religious days of the world today.
+There are various kinds, they all come from Baal and Astorah.

 No, they didn't.
 They said:

-"...'Let us bring the ark of the covenant of the LORD out of Shiloh to us so that when it comes among us it may save us out of the hand of our enemies.'...
-[The Ark of itself cannot save.
+"...'Let us bring the Ark of the Covenant of the LORD out of Shiloh to us, so that when it comes among us it may save us out of the hand of our enemies." (v 3).
+The Ark of itself cannot save!
 God can!
-But not the Ark.] ...
-And the people sent to Shiloh in order to bring the ark of the covenant of the LORD of hosts from there, the ark which dwells between the cherubs.
-And the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God.
-And it came to pass when the ark of the covenant of the LORD came into the camp, all Israel shouted with a great shout, so that the earth rang again" (vs 3-5).
-And just like what happened on God Bless America when at 9/11-'Oh, God has to be with us.
-God bless America.
-God bless America.'
+But not the Ark!

+Verse 4: "And the people sent to Shiloh in order to bring the Ark of the Covenant of the LORD of hosts from there, the Ark which dwells between the cherubs.
+And the two sons of Eli, Hophni and Phinehas, were there with the Ark of the Covenant of God.
+And it came to pass when the Ark of the Covenant of the LORD came into the camp, all Israel shouted with a great shout, so that the earth rang again" (vs 4-5).

+Just like what happened on God Bless America when at 9/11-'Oh, God has to be with us.
+God bless America, God bless America.'
 Here comes the Ark!
 Hooray!
 God is with us.
 NO!
-He's not with you just because the Ark is there, nor is He with any of us in our circumstances-even if we ask Him to be with us in our circumstances-if our hearts are not right with Him.
+He's not with you just because the Ark is there, nor is He with any of us in our circumstances-even if we ask Him to be with us in our circumstances-if our hearts are not right with Him!
 Perfect example.

-"And when the Philistines heard the noise of the shout, they said, 'What is the noise of this great shout in the camp of the Hebrews?'
-And they saw that the ark of the LORD had come into the camp.
+Verse 6: "And when the Philistines heard the noise of the shout, they said, 'What is the noise of this great shout in the camp of the Hebrews?'
+And they saw that the Ark of the LORD had come into the camp.
 And the Philistines were afraid, for they said, 'God has come into the camp.'
 And they said, 'Woe to us, for there has not been a thing like this before!
 Woe to us!
 Who shall deliver us out of the hand of these mighty gods?
 These are the gods that struck the Egyptians with all the plagues in the wilderness.
 Be strong and fight like men, O, Philistines..." (vs 6-9).

 If they really believed that, they would have turned and gone back home.
-And if it was a war that God said He would fight, then they could just send a few thousand troops and lick up the rest of them.
-But not SO.
+If it was a war that God said He would fight, then they could just send a few thousand troops and lick up the rest of them.
+But not so!